nbogie/microbit-aframe-example/README.md

 * ensure your micro:bit is being detected by the OS and offered as a "serial port".
 One way is to check it is listed in p5 SerialControl executable's GUI.
 * Try with the simpler stand-alone SerialControl micro:bit which reports *its own* sensor values directly via serial.
 * If you loaded the web components before you edited the serialPortName variable in sketch.js, then clear the browser cache of these files and reload them.
-* Follow the micro:bit documentation for monitoring the serial communication on your computer.
+* Follow the [micro:bit documentation for monitoring the serial communication from your micro:bit on your computer][microbit serial comms link].
 For example, on OSX, `screen /dev/cu.usbmodem1412 115200`.
 Guess what, again be careful to use the correct serial port name.
 Be careful to end this `screen` session with Ctrl-A Ctrl-D.  Be aware that only one program can have the serial port open at any one time, so it can't be open simultaneously by both screen and  by the browser / p5-SerialControl combo.

 # Expected serial communication protocol